Cheltenham Interactive LTD

 Direct technical delivery without the usual handoff problem

 You talk to the person doing the work.
-That matters on Moodle projects, because hosting, plugins, integrations, support, and upgrades all affect each other and are easier to handle when the context stays with one technical owner.
+That matters on Moodle LMS projects, because hosting, plugins, integrations, support, and upgrades all affect each other and are easier to handle when the context stays with one technical owner.

-Moodle and systems together
+Moodle LMS and systems together

 Platform work, hosting, integrations, upgrades, and support can be handled as one picture.